MithrilJS/mithril-query/README.md

 API
 ---

 First call the view result with the `mithril-query` function.
+You can pass an object as the second argument to `mq` and your component will be instantiated with this object.

 Then the result has the following methods:

 ### first(selector)